Here is a top real estate investment secret for you…

 You need to Develop a Vision

 Some real estate investors will be naturally able to do this from the start and for others it will take a while to gain the necessary experience.
 I can look at a property now and have a vision about how I can transform it to how I want it to be.

 Not every property is going to be suitable for this which is why you need to be patient.
-I am involved in the HMO (house in multiple occupation) market.
-This is a term that we use in the UK and in other countries they use terms like multiple occupancy residencies to describe the same thing.
+I am involved heavily with the multifamily strategy, particularly dividing suitable properties into multiple rooms.
+In the UK this is known as the HMO (house in multiple occupation) market.

-So when I am looking for a suitable HMO property it needs to have the potential to fulfil my vision.
-HMO properties are large and the idea is that you can convert them into a number of different rooms which you then rent out to multiple tenants.
+These properties are large, and the idea is that you can convert them into a number of different rooms which you then rent out to multiple tenants.

 One of the things that I pay particular attention to is “private space”.
 Although people will share a bathroom it is never their preferred option.
-So I think about how I can add a private bathroom to every one of the rooms that I want to rent.
-Does the property have the scope for this?
+So, I think about how I can add an ensuite to every one of the rooms that I want to rent out.

 Then there are communal areas.
-It is always a good idea to have a place where the tenants can relax, meet up and get to know each other.
-In the UK the weather isn’t great most of the time so this needs to be inside.
-Most tenants appreciate a nicely decorated and appointed communal area.
+It is always a good idea to have a place where the renters can relax, meet up and get to know each other.
+Most renters appreciate a nicely decorated and appointed communal area.

 Can I Add more Rooms?

-How is the garden looking?
+How is the yard looking?
 Is it overgrown or just a patch of grass?
 Can you do some landscaping to make it look inviting?
-A good looking garden area will certainly add appeal to your property.
+A good-looking yard area will certainly add appeal to your property.

 The External Appearance